hanpari/sovereign/source/02/054_treasure_chest.md

 The process was deliberately slow, causing the air to leave the room with ominous hissing.

 The slow and painful death awaited the man who stayed inside.
-But he still held the egg, satisfied with their reunion.
+But he still held the Egg, satisfied with their reunion.
 The euphory began to disappear with dropping pressure.

 Gromov decided it was time to proceed with the plan.